-Any number of horses are being backed for the big race at the moment with the race looking wide open ahead of the big race.¬†The John Gosden trained Wings Of Desire is towards the head of the Derby Odds whilst the same can be said of Ulysses who will be the main hope for Sir Michael Stoute who has won this race on a number of occasions.
+Any number of horses are being backed for the big race at the moment with the race looking wide open.
+The John Gosden trained Cracksman is towards the head of the Derby Odds, whilst the same can be said of Eminent who impressed at the Breakfast with the Stars morning at Epsom and will run for Martyn Meade.

-Other Epsom Derby Runners this weekend include a number of Aidan O'Brien entries¬†with the likes of US Army Ranger and Deauville holding high reputations going into the contest.
+Other Epsom Derby Runners this year include a number of Aidan O'Brien entries with the likes of Cliffs Of Moher and Yucatan holding high reputations going into the contest.

 Down the years, many famous Derby Runners have entered the Epsom winners enclosure with names such as 2009 winner, Sea The Stars, Nijinsky, Nashwan, Galileo and the the brilliant Shergar all coming home first in this Group One Classic.